zinns/terminal-course/images/README.md

 8. Save, comment and upload changes to GitHub.

-10. Save, add, comment and upload changes to **GitHub**.

-11. Create a PR pointing to `develop-[name]` with title.
+9. Create a PR pointing to `develop-[name]` with title.

     > example: `skyline added` -> `[imageName] -> added`.

-12. Agregar a Edgar o Andrés como Reviewer
+10. Agregar a Edgar o Andrés como Reviewer

-13. Track the PR (updates, comments, changes).
+11. Track the PR (updates, comments, changes).

-14. Download at least 2 more images and repeat all the steps for each one.
+12. Download at least 2 more images and repeat all the steps for each one.
 ---

 ### Instrucciones